A couple yelled ‘white power’ and gave a Nazi salute to a Black driver. They’re charged with a hate crime.

 As America has grappled with mass protests against racial inequality since George Floyd’s death in Minneapolis in May, hate crimes have also made recent headlines.
 In June, a self-identified Ku Klux Klan leader was charged with a hate crime after driving through peaceful protesters in Richmond, while in Wisconsin, a school district called for hate crime charges against a White woman who spat on a Black student during a peaceful Black Lives Matter demonstration.

-A report from the Census Bureau found that these hate crimes and other racist interactions have taken a toll on the mental health of African Americans, with the rate of those reporting significant anxiety and depression jumping from 36 to 41 percent.
+A report from the Census Bureau found these hate crimes and other racist interactions have taken a toll on the mental health of African Americans, with the rate of those reporting significant anxiety and depression jumping from 36 to 41 percent.

 For Lopez, 25, the firsthand experience of hate was jarring.
-“I experienced racism in an extremely traumatic way,” she wrote in the Instagram video’s caption.
+“I experience racism in a extremely traumatic way,” she wrote in the Instagram video’s caption.

-Lopez wrote that she and her boyfriend were “harassed for miles.”
+Lopez wrote she and her boyfriend were “harassed for miles.”
 By the time they hit a red light at the intersection of Artesia Boulevard and Prairie Avenue just before 10:30 p.m. on July 22, Gregory and Rachel Howell allegedly stopped in front of them and quickly got out of the car.
 That’s when Lopez started recording.

 “We were just in shock.
 We didn’t know what was going on,” Lopez told KTLA.

-In the video Lopez and her boyfriend can be heard laughing in disbelief when Gregory Howell said “White power.”
+In the video, Lopez and her boyfriend can be heard laughing in disbelief when Gregory Howell said “white power.”

 “This is crazy!”
 Lopez said.
 “The s--- we have to go through in 2020.”